-Credit through College-Level Examination Program (CLEP)
+College-Level Examination Program (CLEP)

 Credit for Armed Forces Veterans

 St. Francis College grants credit for learning acquired outside the classroom through its Experiential Learning Assessment Program.
 This program is available to all students pursuing a bachelor’s degree.
 Students must submit a portfolio for their prior learning to be assessed.
-They must petition for a specific number of credits in academic areas in which they are presenting prior learning experience.
+Please contact the Office of the Academic Dean for more information.

 International Baccalaureate Program (IB)